AlCap23/ScientificComputingSeminar2021/Readme.md

 start_slides()
 ```

-And load the notebook `./slides/notebook.jl` in the browser interface.
+which starts the presentation in your browser.

 ## Scripts